A photographer’s guide to shooting Hyrox events

 If you’re shooting for a client and need quick turnaround, plan on slow uploads.
 Bring an SSD or a system for local file transfers just in case.

-Alternatively, you have an FTP server setup and use something like Cyberduck to transfer content more reliably.
+Alternatively, you could use an FTP server setup and use something like Cyberduck to transfer content more reliably which I have done with other leagues.

 Also, bring earplugs.
-The noise—especially around the wall balls and finish line—is wild.
+The noise—especially around the wall balls and finish line—is excessive.
 If you are spending extended time in that section you will need earplugs.